Understanding the getScore Function Input

 Example

-a simple template for what a getScore
+A simple template for what a getScore function should

 look like is as follows: